List of Emmerdale characters introduced in 2018: Manpreet Sharma

 Manpreet Sharma (also Jutla), played by Rebecca Sarker, made her first appearance on 9 July 2018.
 She is introduced as a love interest and later wife for Rishi Sharma (Bhasker Patel).
 Manpreet is a locum doctor, who covers for Liam Cavanagh (Jonny McPherson).
 Rishi Sharma (Bhasker Patel) visits the surgery for a health check, and is immediately attracted to her.
-They talk about their families, and keen to impress Manpreet, Rishi arranges for her daughter Aiesha Jutla (Shila Iqbal) to go on a date with his son, Jai Sharma (Chris Bisson).
+They talk about their families, and keen to impress Manpreet, Rishi arranges for her daughter Aiesha Richards (Shila Iqbal) to go on a date with his son, Jai Sharma (Chris Bisson).
 Manpreet examines a mole on Lydia Hart's (Karen Blick) ankle and believes that it could be melanoma.
 Manpreet and her daughter go on a double date with Rishi and Jai, which ends with Manpreet comforting Aiesha when Jai admits that he does not want to date her.
 He later tells Manpreet to give his father a chance as he likes her, and she asks Rishi out.
 Rishi and Manpreet's lunch date goes well until her former boyfriend interrupts.
 He states that Manpreet's car is his and Rishi offers to buy her a new one, which makes her realise that he is more invested in their relationship then she is.
 Jai tries talking to her about his father's ways.
 She later tells Rishi that she wants to take things more slowly, after he calls her and sends her flowers.
 Jai later discovers she has a shopping addiction and tries to dissuade her from carrying on with Rishi.
 She later steals £1000 from the factory and Rishi discovers her addiction but he forgives her.
 They later get married in Las Vegas, much to Jai's distaste.
 Manpreet gets a permanent job at the doctors surgery, and promises Jai that she will stop online shopping.